 Spain ~ Mountains & Valleys of Gredos

 The Gredos Mountains are about three hours drive west of Madrid, past the medieval walled city of Avila and on the borders of the provinces of Caceras, Salamanca and Avila.
-They are a lovely example of rural, unspoilt Spain where high snow capped peaks frame open moorland valleys and seas of yellow broom, lavender and thyme cover the hills.
-Rides in the Gredos explore the untouristed valleys of the Tormes, Corneja, Alberche and Tietar rivers, passing through sleepy hillside villages where you may stop for a drink in a local bar or to water your horse at an ancient well, before picnicking on the grassy river bank.
-Nights on the rides are at comfortable village hotels, with Paradors used on some nights.
+They are a lovely example of rural, unspoilt Spain where high snow capped peaks frame open moorland valleys and hillsides are covered in seas of yellow broom, lavender and thyme.
+Routes explore the untouristed valleys of the Tormes, Corneja, Alberche and Tietar rivers, passing through sleepy hillside villages and stopping for delicious leisurely lunches at tables set up on the grassy river bank.
+They are excellent quality rides with a real emphasis on personal service.
+Nights are at comfortable village and country hotels, including a Parador.

 Rides are run from fixed dates between March and November for 4 or 7 nights.

 Riding ability: intermediate to experienced riders

 Accommodation: 2* and 3* village hotels, 3* & 4* Parador

 Price: 7 night trails from 2100 Euros (approx £1905) per person